open-mmlab/mmengine/docs/en/migration/runner.md

 </thead>
 </table>

-Table above shows the difference between training script of MMEngine `Runner` and MMCV `Runner`.
+Table above shows the differences between training script of MMEngine `Runner` and MMCV `Runner`.
 Repositories of OpenMMLab 1.x organize their own process to build `Runner`, which contributes to the large amount of redundant code.
-MMEngine unify and format the building process, such as setting random seed, initializing distributed environment, building DataLoader, building `Optimizer`, etc. This help the downstream repositories simplify the process to prepare the runner, and only need to configure the parameters of `Runner`.
+MMEngine unifies and formats the building process, such as setting random seed, initializing distributed environment, building DataLoader, building `Optimizer`, etc. This help the downstream repositories simplify the process to prepare the runner, and only need to configure the parameters of `Runner`.

 For the downstream repositories, training script based on MMEngine Runner not only simplify the `tools/train.py`, but also can directly omit the `apis/train.py`.
 Similarly, we can also set random seed, initialize distributed environment by configuring the parameters of `Runner`, and do not need to implement the corresponding code.

 ## Migrate Runner

-This section describes the differences in the training, validation, and testing processes between the MMCV Runner and the MMEngine Runner.
+This section describes the differences in the training, validation, and testing processes between the MMCV Runner and the MMEngine Runner, as follows.
-The differences of training/validation/testing process between MMCV Runner and the MMEngine Runner are as follows:

 01. [Prepare logger](#prepare-logger)
 02. [Set random seed](#set-random-seed)